-This natural GRASS ALLERGIES (POLLENPET) product helps against the symptoms of allergies linked specifically to the pollen of this plant family.
+This natural GRASS ALLERGIES (POLLENPET) product helps support your dog during the symptoms of allergies linked specifically to the pollen of this plant family.
 It can be very useful when the allergies comes from ryegrass, timothy grass (Phleum Pratense), common horsetail (Equisetum Arvense) and cat grass (Dactylis Glomerata).

 This natural product helps your dog that is suffering from spring allergy symptoms.
 During this period, the main allergens in the air are pollen from white birch (I can attest to that!), white willow, black alder and hazel.

-The SPRING ALLERGIES (POLLENPET) product directly helps against these four pollens responsible for allergies in spring.
+The SPRING ALLERGIES (POLLENPET) product directly helps support your dog during these four pollens responsible for allergies in spring.
 It consists of an extract from these plants and therefore helps to desensitize your dog's body to these allergens.

 Giving this product to your dog will help with itchiness and calm redness of the skin.

 If your dog seems to have an allergy to trees, this product is for him.
 It helps with allergies to five trees: elderberry, English oak, field elm, black poplar and field maple.